ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 USB device.
 In my case, after I set it up correctly, it would often show the error above during runs.
 I realized that replacing the USB cable that Google provided solved it for a majority of cases.
 See `this comment <https://github.com/tensorflow/tensorflow/issues/32743#issuecomment-766084239>`__ for my experience on the cable.
-After buying the cable, I still saw it on occassion, but not frequently at all.
+After buying the cable, I still saw it on occasion, but not frequently at all.
 In those cases, resetting USB works fine and you don't have to reboot.
 See `this comment <https://github.com/tensorflow/tensorflow/issues/32743#issuecomment-808912638>`__.